nadinekuo/www/about/releases/ET_2019_03_announcement.md

 We are pleased to announce the eighteenth release (code name ["Proca"](https://en.wikipedia.org/wiki/Alexandru_Proca)) of the Einstein Toolkit, an open, community developed software infrastructure for relativistic astrophysics.
-The highlights of this release are
+The highlights of this release are:

 New arrangements and thorns have been added: